Terms of Reference

 Confidentiality

-Board members shall at all times comply with the Privacy Act 1993 and the Official Information Act 1982.
+Board members shall at all times comply with the Privacy Act 2020 and the Official Information Act 1982.

 The Board will need to ensure there are no surprises for Ministers, by ensuring that all members follow agreed processes for sharing information.
 Under the “no surprises” policy, Ministers expect to be informed well in advance of any material or significant events, transactions and other issues relating to the Board that may be contentious or could attract public interest, whether positive or negative.

-Other information can be shared and discussed more widely to gather feedback and ideas.
+Information that is not confidential can be shared and discussed more widely to gather feedback and ideas.
 These ideas can then be shared with the Board and government agency staff.

 Members shall not disclose any confidential information obtained in the course of carrying out their role as a member of the Board.